-In response to October 2010 incidents and the risk of explosive devices being introduced in the supply chain, the EU Commission reviewed its aviation security legislation.
-In August 2011, new regulations were adopted for the security of incoming air cargo and mail.
+In response to the October 2010 incidents and the risk of explosive devices being introduced into the secure supply chain, the EU Commission reviewed its aviation security legislation.
+In August 2011, new EU regulations were adopted for the security of incoming air cargo and mail.

 Regulations for airlines applicable since February 2012

-The new regulations applicable since February 2012 are focused on air carriers as opposed to foreign states.
-They require air carriers flying cargo and mail into the EU from non-EU countries to:
+The regulations applicable since February 2012 are focused on air carriers as opposed to foreign states or foreign airports.
+They require air carriers flying cargo and/or mail into the EU from non-EU countries to:

-- Ensure that certain standards for security are met prior to the loading of an aircraft bound for the EU
+- Ensure that certain standards for security are met prior to the loading of cargo or mail onto an aircraft bound to the EU

 - Be designated as an “Air Cargo or Mail Carrier operating into the Union from a Third Country Airport” (ACC3)